clueboard/milc/README.md

-# MILC - An Opinionated Batteries-Included Python CLI Framework
+# MILC - An Opinionated Batteries-Included Python 3 CLI Framework

-MILC is a framework for writing CLI applications in Python.
+MILC is a framework for writing CLI applications in Python 3.
 It gives you all the features users expect from a modern CLI tool out of the box:

 * CLI Argument Parsing, with or without subcommands